-- E C - consider the use of materials and their sources and work independently and collaboratively. - expand on previous learned skills to create parts from working drawings. - create a functioning electronics circuit board and integrate this into the materials chosen to create the lamp - use CAD programs to create parts that can be 3D printed or etched with laser cutting machines - use creativity, innovation and enterprise skills with increasing confidence, independence and collaboration - create a range of graphical representations to communicate their designs and ideas and identify the steps involved in planning for production - apply management plans, changing direction when necessary, to successfully complete design tasks - learn to transfer theoretical knowledge to practical activities across the phases of production.
+- consider the use of materials and their sources and work independently and collaboratively. - expand on previously learned skills to create parts from working drawings. - create a functioning electronics circuit board and integrate this into the materials chosen to create the lamp - use CAD programs to create parts that can be 3D printed or etched with laser-cutting machines - use creativity, innovation and enterprise skills with increasing confidence, independence and collaboration - create a range of graphical representations to communicate their designs and ideas and identify the steps involved in planning for production - apply management plans, changing direction when necessary, to successfully complete design tasks - learn to transfer theoretical knowledge to practical activities across the phases of production.

-- A completed folio showing progress through the technology process of: - o Investigation looking at other designs and then creating our own. - o Design Sketching, drawing and use of TinkerCAD. - o Production Using tools and processes to make a product. - o Evaluation Self assessment of work completed. - Safety training completed through a website called OnGuard.
+- A completed folio showing progress through the technology process of: - o Investigation looking at other designs and then creating our own. - Design Sketching, drawing and use of TinkerCAD to design the lamp before construction. - Production Using tools and processes to make the product. - Evaluation Self-assessment of work completed. - Safety training is completed through a website called OnGuard.